 Art competitions are some of the most overlooked opportunities available to contemporary artists.
 Yet these events can do a great deal to advance a career in the arts.
 They have steadily grown in popularity and importance in the art world.
-Today, they range from widely known international competitions, such as The Frieze Artist Award and Agora Gallery’s Chelsea International Fine Art Competition, to smaller ones, like the Tallahassee International Juried Competition, and other regional and local contests.
+Today, they range from widely known international competitions, such as The Frieze Artist Award and Agora Gallery’s Latin American Contemporary Fine Art Competition, to smaller ones, like the Tallahassee International Juried Competition, and other regional and local contests.

 Competitions are sometimes juried, sometimes judged, or they may have both a jury and a judge who makes the final decision.
 Generally, the jury and/or the judge of a contest will select several finalists out of hundreds or even thousands of submissions.
 Generally, the artists selected receive recognition, sizeable rewards, and great opportunities to exhibit, promote, and sell their work.
 The finalists gain visibility through promotion and publicity and often receive financial rewards as well.
 But while we should always aim for success when applying to an art competition, participating in an art competition is a good idea even if you do not walk away being selected on your first try.